Kingxukai/linux/Documentation/bpf/map_array.rst

             return ret;
     }

-This snippet shows how to access the per CPU elements of an array value.
+This snippet shows how to access the woke per CPU elements of an array value.

 .. code-block:: c